Sorin Mogoșanu

-Sorin Răducu Mogoșanu (born 22 November 1992) is a Romanian professional footballer who plays as a goalkeeper for Liga I side FC U Craiova 1948.
+Sorin Răducu Mogoșanu (born 22 November 1992) is a Romanian professional footballer who plays as a goalkeeper.

+Career

 In his career, Mogoșanu also played for teams such as FC Drobeta-Turnu Severin, FC Caracal, FC Olt Slatina or CSO Filiași, among others.
 In Romania, Mogoșanu played only for football clubs based in Oltenia region, but he also had a spell in Germany, where he played for lower division club SV Hebertsfelden.